clankjak/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_course_certificates_OpenedxOnly.rst

 .. only:: Open_edX

-  A course Admin must deactivate the certificate.
+  A course team member with the Admin role must deactivate the certificate.

   .. note:: Course team members without the Admin role cannot deactivate a
      certificate.

-  The course Admin must complete the following steps.
+  The course team administrator must complete the following steps.

   #.
 In Studio, from the **Settings** menu, select **Certificates**.

   #.
-On the Certificates page, click **Deactivate**.
+On the Certificates page, select **Deactivate**.

-The certificate is no longer active.
-Certificates cannot be viewed by or issued to learners.
+The certificate is no longer active and the course team can edit it.
+No new certificates can be issued to learners while it is deactivated.
+Learners who have already been issued a certificate can continue to access it.

 .. _Manage Certificate Images: